What is Dynamic Figure Drawing

 Materials and Basic Preparation

 When preparing for your drawing class, we recommend that you have various art supplies on hand.
-You should have the standard basic supplies, such as graphite and paper, and any other materials that you like to work with.
+You should have the standard basic supplies, such as graphite and paper, and any other materials you like to work with.
 If you like to work with ink, then, by all means, have pens or brushes on hand.
-If you prefer to work with charcoal, pastel, or any other medium, you can adapt the lessons that you learn to fit your material choices.
+If you prefer to work with charcoal, pastel, or any other medium, you can adapt the lessons you learn to fit your material choices.

 Value and Value Scales

 Learning value and how to transition between values is significant if you want to be able to draw a realistic human figure.
 Remember, the key to rendering a figure that looks realistic is to use highlights and shadows to create the illusion of a three-dimensional image.
 To do that, you a systematic approach to rendering highlights, shadows, as well as mid-tones.
-Although creating value scales may not be the most fun thing in the world, it will help you learn how to create different values and how to transition between them.
+Although creating value scales may not be the most fun thing in the world, it will help you learn how to create different values and transition between them.

 Light and Shadow